Keeping yourself afloat overseas

-Likewise even if you plan to be working and earning, you're going to need to think about some tide over cash to cover your living costs before you get your first pay check.
+Likewise even if you plan to be working and earning, you're going to need to have some cash to cover your living costs before you get your first paycheck.

-See below to access a range financial support to help you study, work and create overseas.
+See below to access a range financial support to help you study, work and create abroad.

 The UK Government

 Many universities have funding to help their students fund educational international opportunities.
-After being accepted into a programme, contact your university’s international office and inquire if any university funding is offered.
+After being accepted onto a programme, contact your university’s international office and inquire if any university funding is offered.